Subrecipient Monitoring Guidance

 The majority of subrecipients are rated as low or medium risk and are issued using standard agreement templates, incorporating Harvard and sponsor terms and conditions, with no additional requirements.
 However, higher risk subrecipients may warrant the inclusion of additional terms and conditions due to potential challenges such as, but not limited to, past performance issues, inefficient internal controls, and/or regulatory or compliance weaknesses.
 Additionally, any subaward issued under a project that underwent review under the Provost’s Criteria may also require additional terms and conditions.

 The relevant Central Office, in close consultation with the PI and department/local level managing unit and school, will then draft and issue the subaward and serve as the point of contact for any negotiation with the subrecipient.

-HEAT performs annual assessments of all active subrecipients and records all assessments in the Subrecipient Monitoring Database.
+The Harvard Extended Assessment Team (HEAT) performs assessments of all active subrecipients and records all assessments in the Organizational Tab of GMAS.